Deploy Azure Databricks in your Azure virtual network (VNet injection)

 Only if SCC is disabled

 Network security group rules for workspaces created before January 13, 2020

-The following table only applies to Azure Databricks workspaces created before January 13, 2020.
-If your workspace was created on or after January 13, 2020, see the previous table.
+The information in this section applies only to Azure Databricks workspaces created before January 13, 2020.
+If your workspace was created on or after January 13, 2020, see the previous section.

 |Direction||Protocol||Source||Source Port||Destination||Dest Port||Used|